-Prayers : Second Sunday in Advent,
+Prayers : Pentecost Sunday

 ... and now let us pray for God's family, the World, and ourselves, giving thanks for God's goodness.